smeisner/smart-thermostat/README.md

 Main features are:

 * Can be integrated into a home automation system (such as Home Assistant)
-* Works independently of being cloud connected
+* Cloud connection not required
 * Wifi connected
 * Bluetooth LE connected (required for initial setup)
 * Will act similarly to a person's preferences when it comes to HVAC.
 For example:
     * the temperature set should be dependent upon local forecast
     * If the outside temp is close to the set thermostat temp, suggest opening a window
     * Detect if a window or door is open and disable the heat/AC
-* Use Matter protocol
+* Use Matter protocol (V2)
-* Provide local web site to control thermostat
+* Provide local web site to control/configure thermostat
 * Allow ssh login
+* Provide diagnostic logging (rsyslog as well?)
 * Detect degradation of temp rise/fall to identify clogged filter or service required
 * Employ remote temp sensors to balance temp within home
 * Detect lower air quality to suggest opening a window (and disable HVAC)